 DISCLOSURE ON RECEIPT OF COMMISSION BY A DIRECTOR FROM SUBSIDIARY COMPANY

-No Director of the Company including the CEO & MD and DMD was paid any commissionduring the FY 2015-16 from any of the subsidiaries of your Company on whose Boards they wereDirectors as nominees of your Company.
+No Director of the Company including the MD & CEO was paid any commission duringthe FY 2019-20 from any of the subsidiary of Your Company on whose Boards they wereDirectors as nominees of Your Company.

 DISCLOSURE OF SIGNIFICANT OR MATERIAL ORDERS PASSED BY REGULATORS OR COURT IMPACTINGTHE GOING CONCERN STATUS OF THE COMPANY

 During the FY 2019-20 there were no significant or material orders passed byRegulators or Court impacting the going concern status of the Company.

 During 2019-20 Vigilance Department organized following training/workshop programmesfor vigilance awareness in the Company: